Hedging the Drift: Learning to Optimize under Non-Stationarity: Related Works

 \subsection{Bandits in Piecewise Stationary/Switching Environments}

-Apart from drifting environments, numerous research works consider the \emph{piecewise stationary/switching environment}, where the time horizon is partitioned into at most $S$ intervals, and the optimal action(s) can switch from one to another across different intervals.
+Apart from drifting environments, numerous research works consider the \emph{piecewise stationary/switching environment}, where the time horizon is partitioned into at most $S$ intervals.
+The expected reward for each arm remains constant in each interval, but it can vary across different intervals.
 The partition is not known to the DM.
-Algorithms are designed for various bandit settings, assuming a known $S$ \citep{ABFS02, GM11,AllesiardoFM17,LiuLS18,LWAL18,CaoWKX19}, or without knowing $S$ \citep{KA16, LWAL18}.
-Notably, the Sliding Window-UCB and the ``forgetting principle" was first proposed by Garivier and Moulines \citep{GM11}, while it is only analyzed under $K$-armed switching environments.
+Algorithms were designed for various bandit settings, with knowledge of $S$ \citep{ABFS02, GM11,LiuLS18,LWAL18,CaoWKX19}, or without knowing $S$ \citep{KA16, LWAL18}.
+Notably, the Sliding Window-UCB and the ``forgetting principle" was first proposed by Garivier and Moulines \citep{GM11}.
+The algorithm was only analyzed under $K$-armed switching environments.
 But we also have to emphasize that the $S$ is a looser measure of non-stationarity in the sense that every tiny change in the environment could be counted towards the total number of switches.
 In other words, even if there are a total of $T$ switches, the total variation budget $B_T$ could still be far less than $T.$ Hence, the drifting environment serves as a better proxy for non-stationarity.